-If you are affected by changes, we advise that you consider this when placing your bids.
-If you do not think you can afford to pay anything towards your rent you should only bid for properties of a size for which you would get full housing benefit (for example not be classed as under occupying your home).
+If you are affected by the changes, we advise that you consider this when placing your bids.
+If you do not think you can afford to pay anything towards your rent you should only bid for properties of a size for which you would get full housing benefit (i.e. where you would not be classed as under occupying your home).

-If you are not sure whether you are likely to be affected by the changes please speak to your local area housing team.
+If you are not sure whether you would be affected by the changes please seek advice from the Housing Benefits Service.

 Number of bids

 The number of bids you can make depends on which priority band you are in.